Venom (character): Patricia Robertson

 The story follows U.S. Army communication specialist Patricia Robertson.
 During a supply run to an Ararat Corporation owned outpost she discovers everyone at the installation dead except for one scientist.
 It is revealed that the Ararat Corporation is run by an alien colony of miniature spider robots led by an entity named Bob, that have infiltrated the American government.
 The Ararat Corporation has cloned Venom to facilitate the extermination of humanity, but the clone ravages its hosts.
 The clone is responsible for the death of the outpost crew.

 Robertson finds an ally in the Suit, a mysterious individual made of the same miniature robots as Bob, revealed to have been accidentally brought to Earth by Reed Richards.
 The Suit modifies Robertson while she is unconscious to allow her to control the clone if it bonds with her.
 The Suit sabotages Wolverine, the clones favored host, forcing it to bond with Robertson.
 One of Bob's agents convinces Robertston to kill the real Venom to save humanity, causing her to free the incarcerated Venom.
 She and Venom fight, but Venom escapes.
 Bob remotely deactivates the technology allowing Robertson to control the clone forcing her to rely on willpower.
 Later, Robertson and Venom again fight, and Venom absorbs the clone.
 Venom decides to carry out the clone's mission given to it by the Ararat corporation.
 The series did not continue and the plot remained unresolved as of 2012.
 The Venom symbiote would later regurgitate and expel the clone from its body, allowing it to bond with a teenager named Andrea "Andi" Benton.
 Taking the name Mania, Benton became Agent Venom's partner for a time.

 Angelo Fortunato

-Angelo Fortunato first appeared in Marvel Knights Spider-Man #7 and was killed in issue #8.
+Angelo Fortunato first appeared in Marvel Knights Spider-Man #7 created by Mark Millar and Terry Dodson.
 Angelo is the son of Don Fortunato, a prominent Mafia capo.
-His frail physique and shy attitude leave Angelo frequently bullied and humiliated by his father.
-Don attends a supervillain auction and purchases the Venom symbiote from Brock for $100 million.
+His frail physique and shy attitude leave Angelo frequently bullied and humiliated by his father, who attends a supervillain auction and purchases the Venom symbiote from a sickly Brock for $100 million.
 Brock warns Angelo of the symbiote, but Angelo rebuffs him, saying that he has nothing to lose.
 After bonding with the symbiote, Angelo discovers the secret identity of Spider-Man, and attempts to kill him to prove his worth.
 Spider-Man ultimately defeats Angelo and when he tries to escape, the symbiote abandons Angelo for his cowardice while he is leaping between buildings, leaving him to fall to his death.
 Spider-Man tried to save him, but he ran out of webs.